-Federal Direct Subsidized loan is a low-interest (4.53% for loans first disbursed on or after 7/1/19 and before 7/1/20), fixed-rate loan that MUST be paid back.
+Federal Direct Subsidized loan is a low-interest (2.75% for loans first disbursed on or after 7/1/20 and before 7/1/21), fixed-rate loan that MUST be paid back.
 Interest does not accrue while students are attending school, during the grace period, and during periods of deferment.

-Federal Direct Unsubsidized loan is a low-interest (4.53% for loans first disbursed on or after 7/1/19 and before 7/1/20), fixed-rate loan that MUST be paid back.
+Federal Direct Unsubsidized loan is a low-interest (2.75% for loans first disbursed on or after 7/1/20 and before 7/1/21), fixed-rate loan that MUST be paid back.
 Interest will accrue on this loan while the student is in school, during the grace period, and periods of deferment.
 A student can choose to pay the interest while in school.

-Federal Direct PLUS loan is a low interest (7.08% for loans first disbursed on or after 7/1/19 and before 7/1/20) fixed rate loan that MUST be paid back.
+Federal Direct PLUS loan is a low interest (5.30% for loans first disbursed on or after 7/1/20 and before 7/1/21) fixed rate loan that MUST be paid back.
 This loan is only available for parents of dependent students and the parent must complete a credit check prior to obtaining the loan.

-Veterans' Benefits
+Veterans Education Benefits

-Veterans' Benefits are available in all institute locations, and only to those who qualify.
+Veterans Education Benefits are available in all approved institute locations, and only to those who qualify.
 If you served on Active Duty, you might be eligible for education benefits offered by the Department of Veterans Affairs.
 For example, the Post-9/11 GI Bill® provides financial support for educational and housing expenses to individuals with at least 90 days of aggregate service after September 10, 2001, or individuals discharged with a service-connected disability after 30 days.
+The GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill®.
 If you are currently serving in the military, you might be eligible for funding offered through the Department of Defense Tuition Assistance Program.
 Check your eligibility status and the amount for which you qualify with your Service prior to enrolling.

-If you are the spouse or child of a service member who is serving on active duty Title 10 orders in the paygrades E1-E5, O1-O2, or W1-W2, you may be eligible for financial assistance from the Department of Defense for education, training, and/or the occupational license and credentials necessary for a portable career.

-If you are the spouse or child of a service member, you may be eligible for transfer of the service member's Post-9/11 GI Bill® benefits to you.
+If you are the spouse or child of a service member who is serving on active-duty Title 10 orders in the paygrades E1-E5, O1-O2, or W1-W2, you may be eligible for financial assistance from the Department of Defense for education, training, and/or the occupational license and credentials necessary for a portable career.
+If you are the spouse or child of a service member, you may be eligible for transfer of the service member'sPost-9/11 GI Bill® benefits to you.

-In accordance with Title 38 US Code 3679 subsection (e), this school adopts the following additional provisions for any students using U.S. Department of Veterans Affairs (VA) Post 9/11 GI Bill® (Ch.
-33) or Vocational Rehabilitation & Employment (Ch.
+In accordance with Title 38 US Code 3679 subsection (e) and effective August 1, 2019, these schools adopt the following additional provisions for any students using U.S. Department of Veterans Affairs (VA) Post 9/11 GI Bill® (Ch.
+33) or Veterans Readiness & Employment (Ch.
 31) benefits, while payment to the institution is pending from the VA.
-These schools will not:
+Within 90 days of the date when the school certifies the student's tuition and fees, following receipt of the student's VA Certificate of Eligibility, this school will not: